daniebker/gatsby-starter-hello-material-ui/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's hello-world starter
+  Gatsby's hello-material starter
 </h1>

 Kick off your project with this hello-world boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+This starter ships with the minimal Gatsby configuration files you will need to get up and running blazing fast with the blazing fast app generator for React.
+It includes material-ui for quickly bootstrapping interfaces.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._